promodeagro/promodeagro-ecommerce-usecases/Rider UC/Rider_Login_Use_Case/Rider_Login_Use_Case.md

 9\.
 The system verifies the OTP:

-`   `- If valid, the rider is logged in and redirected to the home screen.
+- If valid, the rider is logged in and redirected to the home screen.

-`   `- If invalid, an error message is displayed, and the rider can re-enter the OTP or request a resend.
+- If invalid, an error message is displayed, and the rider can re-enter the OTP or request a resend.
 ## **Alternative Flow:**
-OTP Resend Flow:
+**OTP Resend Flow:**

 1\.
 If the rider does not receive the OTP within the expected time, they can click on the 'Resend OTP' link.